fathyshalaby/Aviation-Visualisation/README.md

 ### 1.2 Lufthansa API Token
 Since the Lufthansa API requires a valid API token and key, it is also required by the application to provide such one.
-For more convenience, such one is provided by us and can be changed in the `app.py` file.
-We know that it is `NOT RECOMMENDED` to store hardcoded secrets.
-Be responsible with the usage and `DO NOT SHARE IT WITHOUT EXPLICIT PERMISSION`!

 ## 2. Aviation Visualisation